sanzgiri/yass_0720/README.md

 Presentation: Covid 19, Kevin Systrom &amp; Hosting Auto-Updating Dashboards on Github

 # Instructions
-* Click "Binder" icon above.
+* Click "Launch Binder" icon above.
+* Wait for some magic to happen.
-* When the jupyter notebook opens up, select the first cell, and click "Option-R" on Mac to launch slideshow
+* When the Jupyter notebook opens up, select the first cell, and click "Option-R" on Mac to launch slideshow.
+* Enjoy :-)